Health Insurance Information for Brazilians Living Abroad

 - Define your deductible and prescription benefits

-For an affordable and flexible global medical plan, Aetna International is a very good option with worldwide coverage in almost every country.
+For an affordable and flexible global medical plan, William Russell is a very good option with worldwide coverage in almost every country.

 The Government of Brazil recommends that citizens who are planning to move abroad make note of the following:

-- Information about any required documentation to enter another country should be checked with the Embassy of that country in Brazil.
+- Information about any required documentation to enter another country should be checked with that country’s Embassy in Brazil.
 Those intending to reside abroad must go to the Embassy or Consulate of the country where they want to live while still in Brazil.
 The Consulate will inform about visa requirements and the procedures to get the proper one, depending upon the reason for the trip.

 - In general, a visit for work purposes will likely require a visa.
 Proof of vaccination may also be required.

 - Travelers should note, before leaving Brazil, contact information including phone numbers (including the emergency consular number), email, and the address of the Brazilian Consulate or Embassy of the country they are traveling to.

 - It is also important to make copies of important documents (such as passports and ID cards), in case replacement is necessary.

 - It is recommended that information on the itinerary, hotels and contact numbers be given to a family member or friend.